alexarje/sensing/book/intro.md

 ### Open Education

-The course material is developed from the perspective of Open Education, meaning that everything is freely and openly available.
+The course material is developed from the perspective of Open Education, meaning that all material is freely and openly available.
 This approach ensures that students have unrestricted access to resources, enabling them to revisit and explore the material beyond the course duration.
 Open Education also promotes collaboration and sharing of knowledge within and outside the academic community.
 This is important for societal innovation and the legitimization of ongoing research.

 Open Education aligns closely with the principles of Open Research, which emphasize transparency, accessibility, and reproducibility.
 In this course, we aim to integrate these principles by providing access to: